David Brock Smith: Career

 Smith served on the Port Orford City Council and school board, as president of the North Curry County Chamber of Commerce, and as a member of the Curry County Planning Commission.

 Smith was elected to the Curry County Board of Commissioners in 2012.
-In 2013, an effort to recall Smith and fellow commissioner David Itzen was started, the effort was unsuccessful.
+In 2013, an effort to recall Smith and fellow commissioner David Itzen was started, but this effort failed.
 As commissioner, he worked with U.S. Senator Jeff Merkley in an effort to combat the spread of sudden oak death in southwestern Oregon.

 Smith filed to run for the House in 2016.
 He won the general election with 60% of the vote, defeating Democrat Terry Brayer and Libertarian Tamie Kaufman.
 He serves on the following committees: Agriculture and Natural Resources, Energy and Environment, and Early Childhood and Family Supports, and as vice chairman of the Economic Development and Trade Committee.

 On December 11, 2020, Smith and 11 other state Republican officials signed a letter requesting Oregon Attorney General Ellen Rosenblum join Texas and other states contesting the results of the 2020 presidential election in Texas v.
 Pennsylvania.
 Rosenblum announced she had filed in behalf of the defense, and against Texas, the day prior.

 In a statement shortly after a mob of Trump supporters stormed the Capitol, Smith defended the rioters and claimed that unconstitutional actions occurred during the 2020 Pennsylvania election, saying "This was not a coup, and Rep. [Julie] Fahey's statement that those of us that signed a letter for the Oregon attorney general to uphold fair elections are 'complicit in today's violence' is shamefully arrogant and wrong.
 I have been very clear as this was not an act of sedition, it was to highlight the unconstitutional actions surrounding elections that occurred in Pennsylvania."

 Smith was appointed to the Oregon State Senate on January 11, 2023 to fill the vacancy left when Dallas Heard resigned.
+He was replaced in the House by Court Boice.

+Political Positions

+Following the Standoff at Eagle Pass, Brock Smith signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.